Correlation functions of the KdV hierarchy and applications to intersection numbers over $\overline{\mathcal M}_{g,n}$: Introduction and results

 \eea It should be apparent that the two generating functions are related by a (formal) multiple Laplace transform.
 Okounkov's approach produced integral expressions (but reducing to explicit formul\ae\ for $n\leq 3$).
 On the other hand the formula \eqref{no-n} is absolutely explicit and allows an efficient computation of the n-point numbers also for very high genera.
 See Section \ref{furtherrems} below for more details. \er

-\br In \cite{BE} M.~Bergere and B.~Eynard introduced correlators associated to the Christoffel--Darboux kernel obtained from a general solution of a $2\times 2$ linear ODE (see Definition 2.3 in \cite{BE}).
-Their construction was extended in \cite{BBE} to Christoffel--Darboux kernels asociated with larger systems of ODEs.
-In the particular case of Airy kernel it can be shown that the Bergere--Eynard generating functions of the correlators, after a suitable normalization, reproduce intersection numbers of $\psi$-classes.
-Our generating function \eqref{no-n} obtained by restricting the general expression of the Main Theorem to the Witten--Kontsevich solution has a similar form to the generating function (2-9) of \cite{BE}.
-It is unclear to what kernels one should apply the Bergere--Eynard approach in order to derive, for example, the generating function of higher Weil--Petersson volumes (see below). \er
+\br In \cite{BE} M.~Berg\`ere and B.~Eynard introduced correlators associated with the Christoffel--Darboux kernel obtained from solutions to a general $2\times 2$ system of linear ODEs with rational coefficients (see Definition 2.3 in \cite{BE}).
+In this case one can use a suitably modified Jimbo--Miwa--Ueno formula \cite{JMU} as the definition of the tau-function.
+The construction of \cite{BE} was extended in \cite{BBE} to Christoffel--Darboux kernels associated with larger systems of ODEs.
+Applications of this approach to computation of intersection numbers on the Deligne--Mumford moduli spaces have not been discussed in refs. \cite{BE, BBE}.
+We are grateful to B.~Eynard who, after the first version of the present paper appeared on arXiv, kindly communicated us that, in the particular case of Airy kernel it can be shown that the Berg\`ere--Eynard generating functions of the correlators, after a suitable normalization, reproduce intersection numbers of $\psi$-classes.
+It is an interesting observation that certainly deserves a further study. \er